kanishkdsharma-commits/biogram/replit.md

 ## Overview

-Biogram is a health-tech AI platform designed to transform fragmented medical data into clear, personalized insights.
-The application provides an AI-powered interface that reads electronic health records (EHRs), integrates wearable data, and creates a comprehensive health story through an interactive timeline and insights dashboard.
-Built with a modern tech stack, it features a sleek "Notion meets Apple Health" design aesthetic with a focus on making medical data accessible and understandable for everyday users.
+Biogram is a public health insights dashboard that transforms complex medical data into clear, accessible information.
+The application features an Apple iPhone website-inspired UI design - clean, premium, and user-friendly across all sections.
+Built with Django and PostgreSQL, it presents sample patient data with an emphasis on visual clarity and modern aesthetics.

 ## User Preferences